All Episodes

 Okay, Commando.

-I think it was slippery slope with skinny jeans.
+I think it was a slippery slope with skinny jeans.

-As part of that adjustment is seeing some life extreme sort of outlier situation.
+And as part of that adjustment, we're seeing some like extreme sort of outlier situations.

 Only time will tell if this trend has legs.

-In this faltering and weak economy, manufacturers of meggings for Hollywood guys, uh, obviously doing quite well economically and therefore understanding how the economy works.
+In this faltering and weak economy, manufacturers of meggings for Hollywood guys obviously doing quite well economically and therefore understanding how the economy works.

-And having a discussion about the December job numbers there.
+And they're having a discussion about the December job numbers.

 By the way, we'll get into details on that.